Structural Complexities of Matching Mechanisms: Introduction

-Our study of outcome complexities (\ref{item:question-communication}) is inspired by the literature on the cutoff structures of $\DA$ \cite{AzevedoL16} and $\TTC$ \cite{LeshnoL21}.
-We formalize some of their insights and prove that they are tight.\footnote{ \cite{LeshnoL21} give a brief argument as to how $\TTC$ is formally more complex than $\DA$, but do not prove any type of $\Omega(n^2)$ lower bounds; for a full discussion, see \autoref{sec:related-cutoff-TTC}. } However, we also show that verification of these mechanisms is more delicate than may have been previously believed.
+Our \autoref{sec:compression-complexity} is inspired by the literature on the cutoff structures of $\DA$ \cite{AzevedoL16} and $\TTC$ \cite{LeshnoL21}.
+To our knowledge, we are the first paper to formalize lower bounds on the complexity of this structure, and prove that the upper bounds of \cite{AzevedoL16,LeshnoL21} are tight.\footnote{ \cite{LeshnoL21} give a brief argument as to how $\TTC$ is formally more complex than $\DA$, but (unlike our paper) they do not prove any type of $\Omega(n^2)$ lower bounds.
+We provide a full discussion and comparison to their observation in \autoref{sec:related-cutoff-TTC}. } However, in \autoref{sec:verif-complexity} we also show that verification of these mechanisms is more delicate than may have been previously believed.
+We give an extensive discussion of how our definitions and results compare to previous ones in \autoref{sec:related-simplicity}.

-There has also been prior work towards \ref{item:question-communication} in more traditional models where the priorities of the institutions also need to communicated.
+There has also been prior work on verification of $\DA$ in more traditional models where the priorities of the institutions also need to communicated.
 For example, \cite{Segal07, GonczarowskiNOR19} prove lower bounds of $\Omega(n^2)$ for computing or even verifying a stable matching in this model.
-Since our protocol in \autoref{sec:verif-complexity} for $\DA$ constructs an $\widetilde O(n)$ upper bound for verification (see Row $2$ in \autoref{tab:blackboard-results}), our models are provably quite different.
-In terms of motivation, the model of \cite{GonczarowskiNOR19} is very specifically focused on the two-sided nature of the question, asking how much communication must occur between a party who knows the preferences and a party who knows the priorities; we focus on a one-sided-uncertainty variant of the question, where priorities are common knowledge and we consider protocols with $n$ separate parties, each knowing a single applicant's preferences.
+Since our protocol in \autoref{sec:verif-complexity} for $\DA$ constructs an $\widetilde O(n)$ upper bound for verification, our models are provably quite different.

-Menus of selling mechanisms such as auctions are a well-studied object in algorithmic mechanism design, traditionally for single-buyer mechanisms \cite{HartN19,DaskalakisDT17,BabaioffGN22,SaxenaSW18,Gonczarowski18}, but also in the pioneering work of \cite{Dobzinski16b, DobzinskiR21} for multi-buyer auctions.
-In contrast, the study of the complexity of menus for matching mechanisms is still very new \cite{GonczarowskiHT22}, and requires asking different questions.\footnote{ \cite{Dobzinski16b} formulates the \emph{taxation complexity} of mechanisms, which measures the number of distinct menus a bidder can have.
-This is analogous to the all-type-to-one's-own-match complexity considered in \autoref{def:type-to-one-match}, which is trivial to bound for strategyproof matching rules.
-Our type-to-matching complexity (\autoref{sec:gtc}) and all-menus complexity (\autoref{sec:bit-complexity-menus}) can be seen as significant generalizations of taxation complexity. } Our work also fits into a recent push in the algorithmic mechanism design literature to understand incentive-constrained computation beyond traditional questions regarding computationally efficient truthful mechanisms.
-This push includes papers studying restricted solutions concepts like dominant-strategy implementations \cite{RubinsteinSTWZ21, DobzinskiRV22} or the power of different types of simple mechanisms \cite[and many others]{BulowK96,HartlineR09,HartN17,EdenFFTW17b,EdenFFTW17a,BabaioffILW20,BabaioffGG20}.